jingzhehu/sdcnd/term1/P3_behavior_cloning/README.md

 The resulting model accepts `input` image data tensors of shape `(None, 66, 200, 3)` followed by 5 blocks.
 Each network block generally contains a convolution layer, a batch normalization layer and a relu activation layer.
 Blocks 1-2 uses 2D convolution layers followed by a max pooling layer while blocks 3-5 opt for depth-wise convolution layer.
 After average pooling, the results would pass through a dropout layer before finally connected to the `output` dense layer `(None, 1)`.
-The details are listed below.
+The optimizer chosen was `RMSprops` with the initial learning rate set to `0.008`.
+The network details are listed below.

 |Layer (type)                     |Output Shape          |Param #     |Connected to|
 |---------------------------------|----------------------|------------|------------|